 The machine has two 6-pin PCIe power cables which can be used to power the THRID GPU using a "Dual 6-pin Female to Single 8-pin Male PCIe Power Y-cable".

-The above shows how the power from 2 x 6-pin connectors are combined, "ground" is connected to the second sense pin (green) of the 8-pin connector to deliver 150W.
+Image below shows how the power from two 6-pin 75W connectors are combined to deliver 150W to one 8-pin connector, "ground" is connected to the second sense pin (green) of the 8-pin connector.

-Note the 3rd Nvidia GPU can reduce the air-flow to the AMD GPU substantially, so unless the AMD GPU can be replaced with a fanless GPU this is not a good solution.
+As shown below, the 3rd Nvidia GPU can reduce the air-flow to the AMD GPU substantially, so the AMD W5100 GPU must not be running any heavy load to keep its temperature low.

 As can be seen above, setting up 4 GPUs in the same machine is a lot of work, but if you want to run large AI models needing between 64GB to 96GB VRAM in the same machine then we believe this is the MOST cost effective way to go.